-Deferred tax assets are recognised to the extent that it is probable that future taxable income will be available against which the temporary differences can be utilised.
+Deferred tax assets are recognised for all deductible temporary differences and any unused carry-forward tax losses, to the extent that it is probable that future taxable income will be available against which the temporary differences can be utilised.
 Management's judgement is required to determine the amount of the deferred tax asset that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies.
 Deferred tax assets are reviewed at each reporting date to determine whether it is probable that the related tax benefit will be realized.
 Deferred tax is charged or credited in the statement of income, except where it relates to items charged or credited to other comprehensive income, in which case deferred tax is also dealt with in the statement of comprehensive income.